 - a.
-Use, consumption, possession, manufacture, purchasing, sale, furnishing and/or distribution of alcoholic beverages on University property, or at any of its activities (whether on or off-campus), except as expressly permitted by University regulations and the law; - b.
+Use, consumption, possession, manufacture, purchasing, sale, furnishing and/ or distribution of alcoholic beverages on University property, or at any of its activities (whether on or off-campus), except as expressly permitted by University regulations and the law; - b.
 Use, consumption, possession and/or purchasing of alcoholic beverages by persons under twenty-one (21) years of age either through action or inaction; - c.
-Furnishing, serving, and/or otherwise providing alcoholic beverages to persons under twenty-one (21) years of age; - $\ d.\ Operating\ or\ attempting\ to\ operate\ a\ motor\ vehicle\ while\ under\ the\ influence\ of\ alcohol;$ - e.
+Furnishing, serving, and/or otherwise providing alcoholic beverages to persons under twenty-one (21) years of age; - d.
+Operating or attempting to operate a motor vehicle while under the influence of alcohol; - e.
 Public intoxication on University property; - f.
-Failure to properly register events involving alcohol, as required by the University Alcohol and Drug Policy; Refer to the Student Handbook or to the University web site at: http://www.selu.edu/stulife/handbook/alcohol.htm - g.
+Failure to properly register events involving alcohol, as required by the University Alcohol and Drug Policy; Refer to the Student Handbook or to the University's Code of Conduct policies located on page 146 on our selu.edu website. - g.
 Other violations as noted in the University Alcohol and Drug Policy.